An analytic approach to the Riemann hypothesis: Riemann's -function in the critical half-strip

 holds.
 0.3cm

 {\it Proof}.
 Starting from the definition of $\zeta(s)$ in ${\mathbb A}$, any series that we write is absolutely convergent, and in particular

 hence the thesis follows.

-At this stage we need to revert to the Critical Half Strip ${\mathbb S}^+$, looking for a functional equation valid perhaps now in ${\mathbb S}^+$.
-Our aim is to obtain, thanks to such a functional equation, a relation in which the eventual non-trivial zeros are involved in a characterization formula which may be a necessary condition for their existence.
+At this stage we need to revert to the Critical Half Strip ${\mathbb S}^+$, looking for an equation valid perhaps now in ${\mathbb S}^+$.
+Our aim is to obtain, thanks to such an equation, a relation in which the non-trivial zeros (i.e. those $s$ not given by $-2k$ with $k$ a positive integer, as we discussed after Eq.
+(1.5)) are involved in a characterization formula which may be a necessary condition for their existence.
 Upon violating it, we will obtain a sufficient condition for the impossibility to have zeros in ${\mathbb S}^+$.
-In order to extend the Fundamental Functional Equation to ${\mathbb S}^+$ we need the proof of the next 0.3cm {\bf Lemma 2 (Maximal Extension of the Fundamental Functional Equation)}.
+In order to extend the Fundamental Identity to ${\mathbb S}^+$ we need the proof of the following lemma: 0.3cm {\bf Lemma 2 (Maximal Extension of the Fundamental Identity)}.
 For every $s$ and $\bar s$ with ${\rm Re}(s)>1/2$ we have the relation

 0.3cm